František Gallovič

 Stays

-2007: 2007: 8 months at Laboratorio di Sismologia, Universita' degli Studi "Federico II" di Napoli, (PostDoc position, invitation by Antonio Emolo)
+2007: 8 months at Laboratorio di Sismologia, Universita' degli Studi "Federico II" di Napoli, (PostDoc position, by Antonio Emolo)

-2007: 2 months at ITSAK, Thessaloniki, Greece (PostDoc position withing ITSAK-GR project, invitation by Christos Papaioannou)
+2007: 2 months at ITSAK, Thessaloniki, Greece (PostDoc position within the ITSAK-GR project, by Christos Papaioannou)

 Summer schools